 is a national network for young people in foster care.
 It provides young people in foster care an opportunity to connect and gain support from their peers.

-is designed for the adults who support and care for youth in foster care including foster parents, caseworkers, independent living providers and other supportive adults.
+is designed for the adults who support and care for youth in foster care including resource parents, caseworkers, independent living providers and other supportive adults.

 Every Child Oregon

-in partnership with DHS, helps vulnerable children and families through donating, volunteering, or fostering.
+in partnership with ODHS, helps vulnerable children and families through donating, volunteering, or fostering.

-connects community members with vulnerable children and families in partnership with the Department of Human Services
+connects community members with vulnerable children and families in partnership with the Oregon Department of Human Services

 Oregon Foster Youth Connection

 is a statewide, youth led, advocacy group of current and former foster youth between 14 – 25 years of age.
 OFYC trains and empowers youth to actively participate in the development of policies, programs, and practices that improve the lives of the thousands of kids in foster care.